dentira/temporal-charts/HELM_REPOSITORY.md

 ## Support

 For issues with the Temporal chart itself, please open an issue in this repository.
-For Bitbucket Pages issues, consult the [Bitbucket Pages documentation](https://support.atlassian.com/bitbucket-cloud/docs/publishing-a-website-on-bitbucket-cloud/).
+For GitHub Pages issues, consult the [GitHub Pages documentation](https://docs.github.com/en/pages).